RediatBrook/tezeta/README.md

 ## Documentation

-Documentation will be available in the future.
+Further Documentation will be available in the future.

 ## License